How To Look Up An LLC in South Carolina? (In-Depth Guide)

 You can access more detailed information by clicking on a specific business name, such as the registered agent, address, and filing history.

-While the South Carolina Secretary of State's website primarily focuses on business name searches, it does not explicitly offer a search by entity number.
+The South Carolina Secretary of State's website focuses on business name searches and does not offer a direct search by entity number.

-Similarly, searches by executive name are not directly available through the online search tool.
-For detailed information related to business executives, reaching out to the Secretary of State's office is advisable.
+Searches by executive name are also not available through the online search tool.
+For details on business executives, contact the Secretary of State's office directly.

-"If no results appear, it indicates that your LLC name is unique and likely available for use.
-As an additional precaution, consider rerunning your search using only a portion of your LLC name to ensure there are no similar names."
+""If no results appear, your LLC name is probably unique and available.
+To be safe, run the search again using only part of your LLC name to check for similar names.""

 - Jon Morgan, CEO, Co-Founder and Editor-in-Chief of Venture Smarter